dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 ### Optimization-based adversarial attack

-C&W attack introduced in [Towards Evaluating the Robustnessof Neural Networks](https://arxiv.org/pdf/1608.04644.pdf) is by far one of the strongest attacks.
-They formulate targeted adversarial attacks as an optimization problem, take advantage of the internal configurations of a targeted DNN for attack guidance, and use the $$L_{2}$$ norm (i.e. Euclidean distance) to quantify the difference between the adversarial and the original examples.
+<span class='saddlebrown'>C&W attack introduced in [Towards Evaluating the Robustnessof Neural Networks](https://arxiv.org/pdf/1608.04644.pdf) is by far one of the strongest attacks.</span> They formulate targeted adversarial attacks as an optimization problem, take advantage of the internal configurations of a targeted DNN for attack guidance, and use the $$L_{2}$$ norm (i.e. Euclidean distance) to quantify the difference between the adversarial and the original examples.
 In particular, the representation in the logit layer (the layer prior to the final fully connected layer) is used as an indicator of attack effectiveness.
-Consequently, the C&W attack can be viewed as a gradient-descent based targeted adversarial attack driven by the representation of the logit layer of a targeted DNN and the $$L_{2}$$ distortion.
-C&W attack picks random multiple random starting points close to the original image and run gradient descent from each of those points for a fixed number of iterations.
-They tried three optimizers — standard gradient descent, gradient descent with momentum, and Adam — and all three produced identical-quality solutions.
+Consequently, the C&W attack can be viewed as a gradient-descent based targeted adversarial attack driven by the representation of the logit layer of a targeted DNN and the $$L_{2}$$ distortion. <span class='saddlebrown'>C&W attack picks random multiple random starting points close to the original image and run gradient descent from each of those points for a fixed number of iterations.</span> They tried three optimizers — standard gradient descent, gradient descent with momentum, and Adam — and all three produced identical-quality solutions.
 However, Adam converges substantially more quickly than the others.

 ### Model stealing techniques

-Model stealing Techniques are used to “steal” (i.e., duplicate) models or recover training data membership via blackbox probing.
-Both the above attacks can be considered as whitebox attacks where the attacker has access to the model’s parameters (gradient in this case) whereas in black box attacks, the attacker has no access to these parameters, i.e., it uses a different model or no model at all to generate adversarial images with the hope that these will transfer to the target model.
+<span class='saddlebrown'>Model stealing Techniques are used to “steal” (i.e., duplicate) models or recover training data membership via blackbox probing.</span> Both the above attacks can be considered as whitebox attacks where the attacker has access to the model’s parameters (gradient in this case) whereas in black box attacks, the attacker has no access to these parameters, i.e., it uses a different model or no model at all to generate adversarial images with the hope that these will transfer to the target model.

 In the black-box settings, the machine learning model is said to act as an *oracle*.
 One strategy in using black-box setting for stealing called *oracle attack* is to first query the oracle in order to extract an approximation of its decision boundaries—the substitute model—and then use that extracted model to craft adversarial examples that are misclassified by the oracle.
 This is one of the attacks that exploit the transferability of adversarial examples: they are often misclassified simultaneously across different models solving the same machine learning task, despite the fact that these models differ in their architecture or training data.